Occlusal splint therapy in TMD pain management: A review

 The bite force is considered an important indicator of masticatory function, which is exerted by the elevator muscles and is regulated by the nervous, muscular, skeletal, and dental systems.
 Therefore, the muscle spindle plays the most important role in relaxing the muscle during occlusal splint therapy.
 Masseter and anterior temporalis muscle and its muscle spindle show a high degree of functional adaptability after splint therapy.
 Muscle spindles play a role in maintaining the posture of the mandible (Brill and Tryde, 1974; Broekhuijsen and van Willigen, 1983) and jaw movements during masticatory function.
 Therefore, jaw muscle spindles could be the receptors responsible for the perception and maintenance of the occlusal vertical dimension (OVD) and the control of jaw movements during normal masticatory function.
 Most splints alter the vertical dimension of occlusion and increase the functional length of muscles.
 The muscular length develops maximum tension at the resting position.
 The vertical dimension at the clinical rest position (postural position) has a minimal muscle strain.
 The elevator muscles are presumed to be the most relaxed at rest.
 The nature of the occlusal system and specific tooth contact influences muscle function while opening and closing the jaw.

 The splint therapy can control teeth interferences and mandibular movement.
-This will modify the muscle hyperactivity by maintaining the OVD masticatory muscle get relaxed.
+This will modify the muscle hyperactivity by helping the OVD masticatory muscle get relaxed.
 The tooth interferences to the centric relation arc of closure activate the lateral pterygoid muscles.
 Posterior tooth interferences during excursive mandibular movements cause hyperactivity of the closing muscles (masseter, temporalis, and medial pterygoid).
 A muscle that is in a fatigued and hyperactive state can present with pain.

 Occlusal splint promotes the elimination of posterior excursive contacts by anterior guidance and condylar guidance which will relax the elevator muscle and positioning muscle allowing the condyles to seat in centric relation: For the condyles to seat completely under the articular disk in the anterosuperior position, the superior belly of the lateral pterygoid should obtain its full extension.
 When the lateral pterygoid is triggered to hyperactivity through occlusal force, the disk is pulled anteromedially toward the origin of the muscle, resulting in displacement.
 Overloading of condyle/ disk assembly when not in normal physiologic position contributes to TMJ disorders.
 A properly balanced splint results in an occlusion associated with relaxed positioning and elevator muscles, allowing the articulator disk to obtain its anterosuperior position over the condylar head.
 Thereby, chronic symptoms of muscle hyperactivity were lessened significantly within 24-h of splint wear.
 The effectiveness of splint therapy in reducing pain indexes and muscle hyperactivity is well documented[13-16] from the 1st day to 8 weeks time period.